rbisdorff/Digraph3/docSphinx/pearls.rst

    Terminal kernel ['a3','a7'] restricted adjacency table

 Again, we notice that this terminal prekernel is indeed only weakly independent.
-The corresponding bipolar-valued characteristic vector *Y2* may be computed as follws.
+The corresponding bipolar-valued characteristic vector *Y2* may be computed as follows.

 .. code-block:: pycon
    :linenos: